-Imotska krajina is a historical name for an area situated in the hinterland of the Biokovo massif.
+Imotska Krajina is a historical name for an area situated in the hinterland of the Biokovo massif.

 Not far from Imotsko polje, on the slope of the Podi hill is situated Imotski.
-It developed from the medieval fortress which was the center of the Croatian municipality and whose existence in the 10th-century was recorded by the Byzantine Emperor Constantine Porphyrogennetos.
+It developed from the medieval fortress which was the center of the Croatian municipality and whose existence in the 10th century was recorded by the Byzantine Emperor Constantine Porphyrogennetos.

 We will start our exploration in Omiš and visit these phenomena of nature.

-After we visit the magnificent lakes will take you to traditional stone wine celery for a wine tasting and delicacies.
+After we visit the magnificent lakes will take you to traditional stone wine celery for wine tasting and delicacies.

 Itinerary: